 Content

 Every medication can have potential side effects.
-If you’ve ever looked up finasteride side effects, you may have seen common adverse effects like sexual dysfunction, reduced ejaculation or even insomnia from finasteride.
-However, these are most often from oral finasteride.
-Topical finasteride is more likely to cause irritation to the skin at the point of application.
+If you’ve ever looked up finasteride side effects, you may have seen common adverse effects like sexual dysfunction, reduced ejaculation, or even insomnia from finasteride.
+However, these are most often from oral finasteride (and are rare).

+When it comes to finasteride side effects, it’s important to understand how then medication works.
 Finasteride belongs to a group of medications called 5-alpha reductase inhibitors.
 These medications prevent the conversion of testosterone to dihydrotestosterone, which can prevent further hair loss.

-The most common form of hair loss, male pattern baldness (also called androgenetic alopecia or AGA) affects up to 50 percent of men by age 50.
+The most common form of hair loss, male pattern baldness (also called androgenetic alopecia or AGA), affects up to 50 percent of men by age 50.
 High DHT levels cause the hair follicles — the tiny organs throughout your scalp from which your hair grows — to shrink, leading to baldness.

 The receding hairline or thinning hair that signals hair loss is caused by enzymes that convert testosterone into the male sex hormone dihydrotestosterone (DHT), a major androgen.